 Engaging and interactive course.
 Our instructors teach all course materials using the demonstrative method; the participants learn new concepts through exercises and real application practices.

 This course provides students with business process analysis techniques to examine how things are currently being done and create solution options that improve business processes.
 It provides business analysts a tool for understanding core business processes so they can provide alternative solutions that meet key business needs and consider IT impacts.
 Management can then evaluate each alternative for its potential return on investment.
 Business process analysis may result in changes to software, policies, procedures, organizational structure, personnel, and more.
-Our business process analysis training teaches a proven approach which gives students the confidence and credibility to recommend the right solution to address a business problem or opportunity.
+Our business process analysis training teaches a proven approach that gives students the confidence and credibility to recommend the right solution to address a business problem or opportunity.

 This course is included in our Business Analysis Certification Program.
 By attending this course, students earn credit towards the BA Associate and BA Certified certifications, as well as credit towards the Process Analysis Badge.